terascope/teraslice/docs/packages/ts-transforms/operations.md

 - no additional parameters

 ### iso31661alpha2
+@deprecated, use isISO31661Alpha2

 check if the string is a valid ISO 3166-1 alpha-2 officially assigned country code.

 - no additional parameters

 ### iso31661alpha3
+@deprecated, use isISO31661Alpha3

 check if the string is a valid ISO 3166-1 alpha-3 officially assigned country code.

 - no additional parameters

 ### in
+@deprecated, use isIn

 check if the string is in a array/object of specified in the param `value`.